-The federal Impact Assessment process serves as a planning tool that considers a broad range of potential environmental, health, social and economic effects of designated projects identified by regulation or designated by the Minister of Environment and Climate Change (the Minister).
-Decisions are based on whether the potential adverse effects in areas of federal jurisdiction are in the public interest.
-The public interest determination is guided by the factors set out in the Impact Assessment Act (the Act) in section 63:
+The federal impact assessment process serves as a planning tool that considers a broad range of potential environmental, health, social, and economic effects of designated projects identified by regulation.
+Decisions within the federal impact assessment process are based on whether the potential adverse effects in areas of federal jurisdiction are in the public interest.
+The public interest determination by the Minister is guided by the factors set out in the Impact Assessment Act (the Act) in section 63:

-- the extent to which the project contributes to sustainability; - the extent to which the adverse effects within federal jurisdiction and the adverse direct or incidental effects that are indicated in the impact assessment report in respect of the project are significant; - the implementation of the mitigation measures that the Minister or the Governor in Council, as the case may be, considers appropriate; - the impact that the project may have on any Indigenous peoples and any adverse impact that the designated project may have on the rights of the Indigenous peoples of Canada recognized and affirmed by section 35 of the Constitution Act, 1982; and - the extent to which the effects of the project may hinder or contribute to the Government of Canada's ability to meet its environmental obligations and its commitments in respect of climate change.
+- · the extent to which the project contributes to sustainability; - the extent to which the adverse effects within federal jurisdiction and the adverse direct or incidental effects that are indicated in the Impact Assessment Report in respect of the project are significant; - the implementation of the mitigation measures that the Minister or the Governor in Council, as the case may be, considers appropriate; - the impact that the project may have on any Indigenous peoples and any adverse impact that the designated project may have on the rights of the Indigenous peoples1 of Canada recognized and affirmed by section 35 of the Constitution Act, 1982; and - the extent to which the effects of the project may hinder or contribute to the Government of Canada's ability to meet its environmental obligations and its commitments in respect of climate change.

-A key element for the federal impact assessment process is the introduction of Tailored Impact Statement Guidelines (Guidelines), which will provide the proponent with direction and requirements for the preparation of an Impact Statement.
-The draft Guidelines have been specifically tailored for the Suncor Base Mine Extension Project (the project), by the Impact Assessment Agency of Canada (the Agency).
-The tailoring is based on the nature, complexity and context of the project, and is informed and guided by consultation and engagement that occurs with the public, Indigenous groups, jurisdictions, federal authorities and other interested parties during the Planning phase of the impact assessment process.
+A key element for the federal impact assessment process is the introduction of Tailored Impact Statement Guidelines (Guidelines)2, which will provide the proponent with direction and requirements for the preparation of an Impact Statement.
+The tailoring is based on the nature, complexity, and context of the project, and is informed and guided by consultation and engagement that occurs with the public, Indigenous groups, jurisdictions, federal authorities, and other interested parties during the Planning phase of the impact assessment process.
+These draft Guidelines have been specifically tailored for the Value Chain Solutions - Heartland Complex Expansion Project (the Project), by the Impact Assessment Agency of Canada (the Agency).

-In order to support the Government of Canada's objective of "one project, one assessment", the Guidelines have also been tailored to identify where the federal and provincial assessment processes have shared information needs.
+To support the Government of Canada's objective of "one project, one assessment", the Guidelines have also been tailored to identify where the federal and provincial assessment processes have shared information needs.
 While the information requirements may be shared, the impact assessment will respect the jurisdiction of each governing body.
-The draft version of Suncor Energy Inc.'s (Suncor) proposed Terms of Reference is included as Annex I - Draft Terms of Reference Annex I - Draft Terms of Reference in the Guidelines.
+The final version of Alberta's Terms of Reference (AB TOR) for the Project is included as Annex I - Final Terms of Reference in the Guidelines.